Noweisri/Student-Grade-Prediction/README.md

 # Student-Grade-Prediction
- In this file, I took a Students' Academic Performance Dataset, and I tried to predict their grades by trying many algorithms that have the best results. below are the best classification algorithms for the dataset:
+ In this repositery, I took a Students' Academic Performance Dataset, and I tried to predict their grades by trying many algorithms that have the best results. below are the best classification algorithms for the dataset:

   - Logistic regression "with max iterations = 1300" | Accuracy = 0.72